 Section 4: Psychological, Social, and Biological Foundations of Behavior

-A Step-by-Step Guide on How to Use Your Diagnostic Test Score to Design Your Study Schedule
+How to Use Your Diagnostic Test Score to Design a Personalized Study Schedule

 Step 2: Identify Your Strengths and Weaknesses

-Step 3: Consult Your Diagnostic and its Mistakes Log Regularly
+Step 3: Consult Your MCAT Diagnostic Test and Mistakes Log Regularly

-Step 4: Toward the End, Read Your Results from Start to Finish
+Step 4: Read Your Results from Start to Finish

 1. When can I feel confident that I am ready to take the MCAT?